 - Grease a large oven-safe casserole dish with 1 tablespoon of avocado oil.

 - Slice the unpeeled eggplant into 1/2-inch rounds.
 Season the eggplant slices with salt, pepper, garlic powder, chili flakes and paprika.

 - In a small bowl, beat the egg.
 In another bowl, add the almond meal.

 - Dip each eggplant slice in the egg, then dredge in the almond meal to coat.
 Arrange the coated eggplant slices on the prepared baking sheet.
 Drizzle with the other tablespoon of avocado oil.

 - Bake for about 20 minutes on each side until the eggplant rounds are tender at 400 degrees Fahrenheit.

 - Remove from the oven and place eggplant rounds into greased casserole dish.
 Top with marinara sauce, mozzarella and Parmesan.

-- Place casserole dish in the oven for about 5-10 minutes until cheese has fully melted and become brown and bubbly.
+- Place the casserole dish in the oven for about 5-10 minutes until the cheese has fully melted and become brown and bubbly.
 Sprinkle with parsley and serve.

 This recipe makes 6 Servings.
 Each serving contains 290 calories and 6 grams of net carbs.